 While shopping recently I realized there are many people who have no idea about much of what they are putting in their carts.
-I thought I would go over how I believe these few tips for healthier grocery shopping and a few simple changes could make a huge difference.
+Healthy food can be deceiving and it has taken me along time to get to where I am at and I have a lot of growing to do, but I believe these few tips for healthier grocery shopping and a few simple changes could make a huge difference.
 Now I know some of these things might seem like common sense but sadly nutrition isn’t really about common sense anymore, it is about advertising.
 People may see a product like Nutella, for example, and think of it as a healthy start to the morning based on advertising, when in fact it is nothing but sugar and no better than handing your child a candy bar in the morning.
 If you find that you make a habit of the below, then great, you are off to a good start, but if you don’t, no worries because it is never too late to make some changes.

 The old saying about not shopping hungry is very true, but not anymore so then going grocery shopping without a plan.
 If you already meal plan, then you are well on your way, but if you don’t, you need to start.
 Knowing what you need and when it will be used, will avoid impulse buying or buying too much of something.
 Having a shopping list based on meals and snacks, rather than an individualized list of what your family likes, is a must.
 For example, I would go shopping with an idea of what we needed, you know the usual milk, bread, eggs and so on, then notice pork chops on sale.
 Well my husband loves pork chops, thinking I was saving money and buying something we surely would eat, in the cart they would go, but when we got home they went into the freezer and sat there for a while because I didn’t have a plan, would forget to defrost them and in turn we would order pizza, actually spending more money.
 If you have meals planned, you will use what you buy, save money and be able to begin to see what you actually eat, and then hopefully see some areas that might need a nutritional boost.

-Don’t buy it.
 Plant a garden, which is something that can be so beneficial even if you live on a small lot.
 Not only can you learn something new, have fun with your family, but you can gain the actual fruits of your labor.
 You can buy seeds at minimal cost, put in your time and gain a wonderfully organic product, assuming you don’t use regular pesticide methods.
 Buy organic milk and cultures to make your own yogurt and you will actually save money.
 I make about 80 ounces of yogurt at a time for about $4 and I can’t find organic yogurt in the stores for that price.
 Making yogurt is easy, it’s fun to show your kids and isn’t something you have to babysit.
 There are many things you can make like cheeses, sour cream, kefir, breads, all can be cheaper and healthier than that in the store and you can spend some time with your family learning something new.
 If you have room and are zoned for it, get some backyard chickens for eggs, rabbits for meat and a goat for milk.
-This is something I am not zoned for but if you are, why not try it.
+Read more about meat rabbits here.
 I would try one at a time, taking on too much will result in failure, but buying a couple chicks might be a good place to start.

-The important thing is that you take a look at your food and do your best to make changes that are healthy but will last.
+The important thing is that you take a look at your food and do your best to make changes to healthy food, but changes that will last.
 Try to have fun with it and enjoy the effort of trying new things and new recipes.
 Any suggestions or new recipes you want to share, please do in the comment section.
 All my best and enjoy your next shopping trip!

 🙂 Bet + fam